psyraxaus/Prosim2GSX/memory-bank/activeContext.md

 The current focus for Prosim2GSX is implementing the modularization strategy to improve code organization, maintainability, and testability.
 This involves extracting functionality into well-defined services with clear interfaces, following a phased approach.
 The .NET 8.0 migration has been completed successfully, and now the focus is on continuing the architectural improvements.

+Additionally, a critical issue with the catering door opening prematurely has been identified and is being addressed.
+After a flight plan is loaded into the MCDU, the forward right passenger door is being opened immediately and going into a loop, when it should remain closed until the catering service specifically requests it to be opened.
+A phased implementation plan has been created to fix this issue while maintaining the overall architecture.

 ### Primary Objectives

 1. **Modularization Implementation**